-These are sample new pedagogical methods, where teachers can use to accelerate the attainment of the various course outcomes.
+These are sample new pedagogical methods, where teacher can use to accelerate the attainment of the various course outcomes.

-1. Lecture method means it includes not only traditional lecture methods, but different types of teaching methods may be adopted to develop the course outcomes.
-2. Interactive Teaching: Adopt the Active learning that includes brainstorming, discussing, group work, focused listening, formulating questions, note taking, annotating, and roleplaying.
-3. Show Video/Animation films to explain functioning of various concepts.
-4. Implementing the projects in tools provided by ALTAIR India.
-5. Encourage Collaborative (Group Learning) Learning in the class.
-6. To make Critical thinking, ask at least three Higher order Thinking questions in the class.
-7. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyse information rather than simply recall it.
-8. Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them.
-9. Discuss how every concept can be applied to the real world - and when that's possible, it helps improve the students' understanding.
+1. Lecture method means it includes not only traditional lecture method, but different type of teaching methods may be adopted to develop the course outcomes.
+2. Interactive Teaching: Adopt the Active learning that includes brainstorming, discussing, group work, focused listening, formulating questions, notetaking, annotating, and roleplaying.
+3. Show Video/animation films to explain functioning of various concepts.
+4. Encourage Collaborative (Group Learning) Learning in the class.
+5. To make Critical thinking, ask at least three Higher order Thinking questions in the class.
+6. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyze information rather than simply recall it.
+7. Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them.
+8. Discuss how every concept can be applied to the real world - and when that's possible, it helps improve the students' understanding.